-The amendments to the definition of material is not expected to have a significant impact on the Company's consolidated financial statements.
+The amendments are not expected to have a material impact on the Company.

 3.4 Estimates and assumptions

 The preparation of the consolidated financial statements in conformity with IFRS requires the use of accounting estimates and assumptions.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
 The Company's management continually evaluates its estimates, assumptions and judgments based on available information and experience.
 As the use of estimates is inherent in financial reporting, actual results could differ from these estimates.